 When your house sparrow eggs arrive at the museum, they are checked for signs of cracks or breakage.
 The intact eggs are weighed, photographed individually with a backlight to reveal the yolk or any embryo that might have formed, and photographed as a clutch for studies regarding color and speckling patterns.
 The yolks are carefully separated from the shell by removing the top of the eggshell using a dremel.
 The eggshells are dried and cataloged to go into the Museum’s collections.
 The egg contents are saved to be analyzed for environmental contaminants.

 Sparrow Swap uses the tools of SciStarter.com to help with the logistics of participant sign-ups and communications.
 SciStarter is a secure website with user interface designed specifically for citizen science projects.
+For more information check out our blog post highlighting features of SciStarter.

 The Sparrow Swap Team primarily contacts its participants through SciStarter’s messaging.
 While you may receive an email notifying you that received a message, in order to reply to the message you must log in to SciStarter and access your SciStarter mailbox.
 You can either click on the reply links in the email notification or you can click on the messaging icon in the top right hand corner of the SciStarter website between the search bar and the log out button.